Samhollowood/CaveCalcV2.0/README.md

    A pickle file that contains all the model results.

 3. A new **`settings_results.csv`**
    This is a CSV file that consolidates both the input settings and the model outputs in a single, readable format.
-Users can now easily observe which input settings correspond to what output, and how the ouput evolves from the soil to the speleothem.
+Model outputs can be osberved for each stage of speleothem chemistry per model (e.g., soil-water equilibriation, bedrock dissolution and C02-degassing and carbonate precipitation).

-There are several output keys, and the definition of each can be found in the manual.pdf, Table 3
+There are several model output keys, and the definition of each can be found in the manual.pdf, Table 4

-If the CDA is initialised, it will create a CDA_Results folder within the output directory:
+If the CDA is initialised, it will create a CDA_Results folder within the output directory with additional output files:
 ```shell
 cd /path/to/out_dir/CDA_Results/
 ```